carltonstith/vue-interview-questions/README.md

 # vuejs-interview-questions
-List of 300 VueJS Interview Questions
+List of VueJS Interview Questions

 > Click :star:if you like the project.
-Pull Request are highly appreciated.
+Pull Requests are highly appreciated.

 ### Table of Contents
 -------------------------------------------------------------------